Archive-42/blog-2.0-vanilla-html/docs/docs/content/index.md

 [![](https://camo.githubusercontent.com/66698fc55382cdcada06a280bbd01030f2d8b3a1f6590aa4b380086ac26537b3/68747470733a2f2f63646e2d696d616765732d312e6d656469756d2e636f6d2f6d61782f3830302f302a57704b714f6454735450687661707557)](https://camo.githubusercontent.com/66698fc55382cdcada06a280bbd01030f2d8b3a1f6590aa4b380086ac26537b3/68747470733a2f2f63646e2d696d616765732d312e6d656469756d2e636f6d2f6d61782f3830302f302a57704b714f6454735450687661707557)

-#### Functions are called "First Class Objects" in JavaScript because:
+#### Functions are called “First Class Objects” in JavaScript because:

 -   A function is an instance of the Object type
 -   A function can have properties and has a link back to its constructor method
 -   You can store the function in a variable
 -   You can pass the function as a parameter to another function
 -   You can return the function from a function

 What do you think will be printed in the following: